Menu

 An illustration of the 4 stages of mesothelioma

 Medical professionals use a variety of diagnostic tests to determine the cancer stage.
-Doctors evaluate tumor location, size and extent of disease spreading during the staging process.
+Doctors evaluate tumor location, size and the extent cancer has spread during the staging process.

-Staging refers to the process of categorizing malignant mesothelioma according to the extent of the disease in a patient’s body.
-Staging is a process applied to all types of cancer.
-Specific staging systems are often developed based on characteristics of specific cancers.
-Pleural mesothelioma is the only type of this cancer that has specific staging systems.
+Staging refers to the process of categorizing malignant mesothelioma according to how much cancer is in a patient’s body.
+The staging process is applied to all types of cancer.
+Specific staging systems are often developed based on the characteristics of certain cancers.
+Pleural mesothelioma is the only type of mesothelioma with specific staging systems.

 Mesothelioma staging occurs during the initial diagnosis.
-Mesothelioma doctors often rely on general cancer staging characteristics to stage the disease.
-The American Joint Committee on Cancer’s AJCC Cancer Staging Manual is most commonly cited.
+Mesothelioma doctors often use set characteristics to stage the disease.
+The American Joint Committee on Cancer’s AJCC Cancer Staging Manual is the most commonly cited.

 An illustration of stage 1 mesothelioma